 Commands are stored in non-volatile internal memory, and will be preserved even if power is removed from the device.
 Each command is captured and stored independent of the other commands, so each command can be in a different format, if necessary.
+Macros are not supported in MCU mode.
+Each key maps to one stored command.
+Macros can be implemented using code in the controlling MCU.

-2.2 Sending commands
+Sending commands